2025 Oscar Predictions: The Best Picture Muddle

 Coralie Fargeat, The Substance

-Alts: James Mangold, a Complete Unknown, RaMell Ross, Nickel Boys, Jaques Audiard, Emilia Perez
+Alts: James Mangold, a Complete Unknown, Jon Chu, Wicked, RaMell Ross, Nickel Boys, Jaques Audiard, Emilia Perez

 Best Actress

-Note: Update: I somehow left Wicked off my predictions for Best Picture.
-I didn’t mean to do that and will change it now.